jameswniu/automation/README.md

 # Scripts for Automation
 Find discrepancies between records loaded into database and customer files and email to supervisor.py

+Allow automatic backup of database tables.py

 Check for correct billing method bill correct claims only and email database fixes to supervisor.py

 Check payment W-9 data issues and email resolutions to employees.py

 Email to specific user only.py

-Script allowing automatic backup database tables.py

 Verify and email revised data sets to supervisor.py